Back

 Get in Touch Menu

-Brussels IV is the new EU regulation (Regulation) that has been a long time coming.
-It has been widely adopted across the European Union and applies to the estate of any person who dies after 17 August 2015, where that person has a connection to more than one European member state (for the purposes of the Regulation).
+Brussels IV is an EU regulation that was widely adopted across the European Union around 10 years ago in an attempt to unify succession laws across the continent.
+As has been the case since August 2015, it applies to the estate of any person who dies with a connection to more than one European member state.

-The implementation of the new Regulation could also mean that you may have inadvertently elected the law that will govern your estate on your death in your existing will, even if it does not explicitly mention this.
+The implementation of the regulation also meant that you may have inadvertently elected the law that will govern your estate on your death in your existing will, even if it does not explicitly mention this.
 This could mean that your will might not do what you thought it would.

-Although the UK has not signed up to the Regulation, Brussels IV will still impact on UK nationals who own property abroad.
+Although the UK didn’t sign up to the regulation, Brussels IV still impacts UK nationals who own property abroad – even in a post-Brexit world.

 Disclaimer: All legal information is correct at the time of publication but please be aware that laws may change over time.
 This article contains general legal information but should not be relied upon as legal advice.
 Please seek professional legal advice about your specific situation - contact us; we’d be delighted to help.